gojiplus/get-weather-data/zip2ws/readme.md

 </code></pre>

 Start using the script by creating and importing the database.
-Do so by running -
+Do so by running:
-	<pre>python zip2ws_r3.py -i</pre>
+<pre>python zip2ws.py -i</pre>

 Next task is to update the closest weather stations table.
 This you can do by executing...
-	<pre>python zip2ws_r3.py -c</pre>
+<pre>python zip2ws.py -c</pre>

 This task uses the Google lat/long.
 If you want them to use other lat/long,
-    <pre>python zip2ws_r3.py -c --use-zlatlon</pre>
+<pre>python zip2ws.py -c --use-zlatlon</pre>

-NOTE: If you interrupt the script inbetween and restart it again, the script will start processing from where it left off.
+**NOTE:** If you interrupt the script inbetween and restart it again, the script will start processing from where it left off.

 If you want to find a set number of closest stations, specify the type and number of weather stations.
-For instance, to find 5 GHCND statons, 3 COOP stations, and 2 USAF stations, run...
+For instance, to find 5 GHCND statons, 3 COOP stations, and 2 USAF stations, run:

-  <pre>  python zip2ws_r3.py -c --ghcn=5 --coop=3 --usaf=2 </pre>
+<pre>  python zip2ws.py -c --ghcn=5 --coop=3 --usaf=2 </pre>

 To find all weather stations within 30KM and organized by closest to furthest,

- <pre>   python zip2ws_r3.py -c -d 30 </pre>
+<pre>   python zip2ws.py -c -d 30 </pre>

 To export results to a CSV file, "closest.csv", run..

-  <pre>  python zip2ws_r3.py -e -o closest.csv </pre>
+<pre>  python zip2ws.py -e -o closest.csv </pre>

 To find out centroids of zip codes using Google Maps Geocoding API, use
- <pre>python zip2ws_r3.py -g</pre>
+<pre>python zip2ws.py -g</pre>

 Keep in mind that Google Maps Geocoding API usage limit is 2,500 Query/Day/IP Address.
 So you can quickly run into the limit.
 The script will raise the exception "OVER_QUERY_LIMIT" if the limit is breached.
 But do not fear.
 You can run the script multiple times to code a greater number of zip codes.
 If you are unahppy with the results, use the option: --clear-glatlon to clear exist data.